pynucastro.rates.approximate_rates module#

 T (float) – the temperature to evaluate the rate at

-rho (float) – the density to evaluate the rate at
+rho (float) – the density to evaluate screening effects at.

 - Return type: